 The main A198 road bypasses the village of Dirleton about two miles west of North Berwick.
-This keeps the through traffic out, and does much to enhance the extremely attractive atmosphere of a beautiful village built around its village green.
+This keeps the through traffic out, and does much to enhance the extremely attractive atmosphere of a beautiful village, much of which is built around its village green.

 Dirleton Castle dates back to the late 1200s and there was probably a settlement of sorts beyond the castle walls from an early date.
 But the origins of modern Dirleton date back to the redevelopment of the castle in the 1400s by the Halyburton family.

 A map drawn in 1600s certainly shows a village here by then.
-And Dirleton Parish Church, standing at the head of a northern extension to the village green, was built in 1612 to replace a kirk from the 1100s at Gullane.
-The imposing Archerfield Aisle was said to be the earliest example of neo-classical architecture in Scotland when it was completed in 1664.
+And Dirleton Parish Church, standing at the head of a northern extension to the village green, was built in 1612 to replace the old parish church, St Andrew's Kirk, built from the 1100s in nearby Gullane.
+The imposing Archerfield Aisle in the new parish church was said to be the earliest example of neo-classical architecture in Scotland when it was completed in 1664.

 In 1663 Dirleton Castle and its estate was acquired by the Nisbet family.
 They abandoned the castle as a residence and built a large new mansion, Archerfield House, to the north west of the village.
 The name of the site dated back to its use as a practice ground for Edward I's archers.
 Dirleton continued to grow, now lying between the castle and the Archerfield Estate.

-Today's Dirleton remains a highly attractive village of attractive cottages and more substantial houses gathered around the main village green and its extension towards the church.
-The Castle Inn continues to provide a draw to visitors, and the Open Arms Hotel sits on the north side of the green looking towards the castle and its gardens.
+Today's Dirleton remains a highly attractive village of cottages and more substantial houses gathered around the main village green, and its extension towards the church.
+The Castle Inn continues to provide a draw for visitors, and the Open Arms Hotel sits on the north side of the green looking towards the castle and its gardens.

 Thirty years of dereliction followed, despite sporadic plans by various developers for leisure development of the estate.
-But in February 2002 planning permission was granted for a major redevelopment of the 500 acre estate including golf courses, a luxury hotel and housing, and work has since been under way to turn this into reality.
-The impact of this on the surrounding area, and Dirleton in particular, is significant: but compared to a previous generation's efforts to turn a grand mansion into a grain dryer, the developments now appearing on the ground can only be a change for the better.
+But in February 2002 planning permission was granted for a major redevelopment of the 500 acre estate including golf courses and housing, and work has since been under way to turn this into reality.
+Archerfield House itself has become an exclusive use venue.
+The impact of the developments at Archerfield on the surrounding area, and on nearby Dirleton in particular, are less noticeable than might have been expected.
+And compared to a previous generation's efforts to turn a grand mansion into a grain dryer, the developments taking place certainly represent a change for the better.